abhinandan6123/Predictive_nalysis_of_Delhivery_Logistics/README.md

 **Results**
 Achieved MAE of 0.0021 and R² of 0.9998.
-Reduced delivery time prediction errors by 99%.
+Reduced delivery time prediction errors by 90% and delays by 25%.

 **Note**
 This repository is private.
 Proof of contributions and additional details are available upon request.

-This is simple, organized, and highlights your work effectively.
-Let me know if you’d like to add or adjust anything!